SpinalHDL/SpinalDoc/spinal/core/Int.md

 -->

 ### Operators
-The following operators are available for the `Bits` type
+The following operators are available for the `UInt` type

 #### Logic